 \subsubsection{Categorical Semantics}

-There are many (more or less) equivalent kinds of categorical model of a dependent type theory.
-Perhaps the best definition the have in mind while reading this text is either the notion of a full (split) comprehension category of \cite{jacobs1993comprehension} or the following rephrasing of a full split comprehension category with $1$- and $\times$-types\footnote{This restriction avoids us having to talk about multicategories.
-We are sure the reader familiar with multicategories can see the obvious generalisation to the case without $1$- and $\times$-types.}.
+There are many (more or less) equivalent kinds of categorical models of a dependent type theory.
+Perhaps the best notion to have in mind while reading this text is the notion of a full (split) comprehension category of \cite{jacobs1993comprehension} or, equivalently, the following rephrasing of a full split comprehension category with $1$- and $\times$-types\footnote{This restriction avoids our having to talk about multicategories.
+A reader familiar with multicategories will see the obvious generalisation to the case without $1$- and $\times$-types.}.